 STEM@thePark

 STRICKLAND MS TALENT SEARCH STUDENTS toured UNT Discovery Park and learned all about their engineering programs.
-One of the engineering concepts they learned about was in circuitry.
+One of the engineering concepts they learned about was circuitry.
 Students learned about how electrons flow through circuits and travel between positive and negative terminals of a power source, such as a battery.
 After learning about these concepts, students assembled functioning flashlights utilizing popsicle sticks, copper wire, a battery, and electrical tape attached to an LED light!

 Talent search students stand with medical gift bags